 The packaging on the L30 is just practical, and I’m glad that Topping didn’t spend a lot on the packaging, and instead spent it wisely on the L30 amp itself, as we’re about to see.

-When I plugged in the Topping L30, I found that it has an even-handed tonality.
-While amplifiers at this price point tend to emphasize treble too much to disguise itself as detailed, or they emphasize the bass to sound more enjoyable, I’m glad to hear that the L30 did neither of these things.
+When I plugged in the Topping L30, I found that it had an even-handed tonality.
+While amplifiers at this price point tend to emphasize treble too much to disguise themselves as detailed, or they emphasize the bass to sound more enjoyable, I’m glad to hear that the L30 did neither of these things.
 Topping went for pure neutrality, without any disguises or gimmicks.

 Details and texturization

 Details and texturization are quite good for the price point, and picking out details within the sound is not that hard.
 During calmer parts of the song, the L30 performs superbly.
 I’m able to hear even microdetails and overtones in the vocals and the textures of the voice of the artist.

 The plucks of the guitar or how the pick strikes the strings are strikingly natural.
 Room details are also quite apparent with the L30’s detailed presentation, where you can almost hear how large or small the room is when the recording is done.